Judiciary and the Arts 2022

 Vanessa K. Susan E. Wagner High School

-Students who participated in the 2021 Judiciary and The Arts Program prepared a visual representation of one of the three subjects listed below:
+Students participating in the 2024 Judiciary and The Arts Program will prepare a visual representation of one of the three subjects listed below:

-• A courthouse or courtroom of the future.
-The design of the courthouse or courtroom should convey at least one aspect of the judiciary’s constitutional role.
+b) Design a courthouse or courtroom of the future.
+The design should convey at least one aspect of the judiciary’s constitutional role, which is described by Justice For All as:

 The Equal Protection Clause and our Modern Imagination: – City College Academy of the Arts